 This application was developed after careful consideration of the officer's previous delegated report and the public's comments received during the previous application 2017/6726/P.

-Proposed elements at the front and the rear of the property have been reduced in size and given a more sympathetic appearance, to protect the amenity of neighbours and preserve and enhance the conservation area.
+Proposed elements at the front of the property have been reduced in size and the rear has been given a more sympathetic rendered appearance, to protect the amenity of neighbours and preserve and enhance the conservation area.